-On 24 January/5 February 1880, Tchaikovsky told Nadezhda von Meck: "All the same, I have worked successfully over the recent days, and I have already prepared in rough my Italian Fantasia on folk themes, which it seems to me, might be predicted to have a good future.
-It will be effective, thanks to its delightful tunes, some of which were chosen from collections, and some of which I heard myself on the streets" .
+On 24 January/5 February 1880, Tchaikovsky told Nadezhda von Meck: "All the same, I have been working successfully over the recent days, and I have already prepared in rough an Italian Fantasia on folk themes, which it seems to me, might be predicted to have a good future.
+It will be effective, thanks to its delightful tunes, some of which I chose from collections, and some of which I heard myself on the streets" .
 In this same letter Tchaikovsky provided a detailed account of a Roman carnival, at the height of which he created the Italian Fantasia on folk tunes.
 According to Modest Tchaikovsky, the theme of the opening fanfare was a signal used at a cavalry barracks, which the composer heard through his window every day while staying at the Hôtel Constanzi .

 The composer was very pleased with his new work, as is evident from his letters to his family and friends.
-For example, he wrote to Anatoly Tchaikovsky on 31 January/12 February 1880: "I have composed such a sweet little Italian Fantasia for orchestra—delightful!" .
+For example, he wrote to Anatoly Tchaikovsky on 31 January/12 February 1880: "I've composed such a sweet little Italian Fantasia for orchestra — delightful!" .

-Returning to Russia, at Kamenka Tchaikovsky set about the instrumentation of the Italian Fantasia.
-In a letter of 3/15 May, he asked Pyotr Jurgenson to send him a metronome: "The Italian Fantasia (which I am scoring) cannot be issued without metronome markings" .
+Returning to Russia, Tchaikovsky set about the instrumentation of the Italian Fantasia at Kamenka.
+In a letter of 3/15 May, he asked Pyotr Jurgenson to send him a metronome: "The Italian Fantasia (which I'm scoring) will be impossible to bring out without metronome markings" .

 From time to time the composer reported on the orchestration of the work to Anatoly Tchaikovsky .
-On completing it, Tchaikovsky wrote to Nadezhda von Meck on 12/24 May: "I have only just finished scoring the Italian Fantasia...
-Now I shall start arranging it... for four hands" .
+On completing it, Tchaikovsky wrote to Nadezhda von Meck on 12/24 May: "I have only just finished scoring the Italian Fantasia.
+I am not sure what actual musical value this work shall have, but I am sure in advance that it will sound well, i.e. that the orchestration will be effective and brilliant.
+Now I shall start arranging it for four hands, and endeavour to make this as simple as possible" .
 The composer wanted the fantasia to be played in the next concert season .
 Evidently, after completing the full score, the composer reviewed it and inserted the metronome marks, since the date at the end of the manuscript is "(Rome—Kamenka) 15 May 1880" [O.S.].

 Tchaikovsky decided to make his own arrangement for piano duet (4 hands), for fear that it would be held up if this task were entrusted to Sergey Taneyev, and this work was carried out between 12/24 May and 16/28 May 1880 .